 This article concerns itself with the latter.
 For a discussion of the former, please refer to the article neonatal herpes simplex encephalitis.

-Childhood and adult herpes encephalitis is usually due to HSV-1 (90%) with the rest due to HSV-2 5.
-There is no particular age, sex or seasonal predilection.
+Childhood and adult herpes encephalitis are usually due to HSV-1 (90%) with the rest due to HSV-2 5.
+There is no particular age, sex, or seasonal predilection.

-Presentation is unfortunately relatively non-specific consisting of fever, headaches, focal neurological deficits, seizures, and altered or decreased level of conciousness.
+The presentation is unfortunately relatively non-specific consisting of fever, headaches, focal neurological deficits, seizures, and altered or decreased level of consciousness.

-Diagnosis is established with PCR of CSF, although the combination of clinical scenario, CSF demonstrating pleocytosis and elevated protein, and appropriate imaging is usually highly suggestive and permits commencement of treatment.
+Diagnosis is established with PCR of CSF, although the combination of the clinical scenario, CSF demonstrating pleocytosis and elevated protein, and appropriate imaging is usually highly suggestive and permits commencement of treatment.

-In the adult immunocompetent patient the pattern is quite characteristic and manifests as bilateral asymmetrical involvement of the limbic system, medial temporal lobes, insular cortices and inferolateral frontal lobes.
+In the immunocompetent adult patient, the pattern is quite typical and manifests as a bilateral asymmetrical involvement of the limbic system, medial temporal lobes, insular cortices and inferolateral frontal lobes.
 The basal ganglia are typically spared, helping to distinguish it from a middle cerebral artery infarct.

 In immunocompromised patients, involvement can be more diffuse, and more likely to involve the brainstem 5.

-Early diagnosis is difficult and a 'normal' scan should not dissuade from the diagnosis.
-If findings are present, they typically consist of subtle low density within the anterior and medial parts of the temporal lobed and the island of Reil (insular cortex) 2.
-If scanned later then the changes may become more obvious and even progress to haemorrhage.
+Early diagnosis is difficult, and a 'normal' scan should not dissuade from the diagnosis.
+If findings are present, they typically consist of subtle low density within the anterior and medial parts of the temporal lobe and the island of Reil (insular cortex) 2.
+If scanned later then the changes may become more apparent and even progress to hemorrhage.

 Contrast enhancement is uncommon during the first week of the disease.
-Thereafter patchy low level enhancement may be seen 5.
+After that, a patchy low-level enhancement may be seen 5.

-- may show general oedema in affected region
+- may show general edema in the affected region as low signal

-- if complicated by subacute haemorrhage there may be areas of hyperintense signal
+- if complicated by subacute hemorrhage there may be areas of hyperintense signal

 T1 C+ (Gd)